ibotzhub/second-brain-cli-something/PROJECT_SUMMARY.md

 ## What You've Got

 A complete, production-ready CLI tool written in Go that acts as a "second brain" for developers.
-Upload this to GitHub and you'll have a solid portfolio piece that showcases multiple skills.
+This is v0.1.0 with all critical bugs fixed and ready for GitHub.

+##  v0.1.0 Status: Production Ready

+All critical bugs have been fixed:
+- Note duplication bug resolved (JSON is now source of truth)
+- Normalization math corrected (proper L2 norm for local embedder)
+- Context search actually works (uses git keywords + project boosting)
+- Documentation accurate (no false references)
+- Added `brain list` command

+See CHANGELOG.md for technical details of all fixes.

 ## Project Structure